BernardLerring/TheOffice/README.md

 ### Questions

 - A set of questions for fans of the show, from all episodes and eras of the show.
-Radio buttons can be clicked, or the text itself, with simple red and green feedback for wrong and right answers.
+Radio buttons can be clicked, or the text itself, with industry standard red and green feedback at the end for wrong and right answers.

 <img width="1301" alt="Screen Shot 2022-01-08 at 4 47 40 PM" src="https://user-images.githubusercontent.com/92179145/148652543-e7d12e87-aac8-474f-92d3-e4fcbf7b0a7d.png">